-carry out any gunnery exercises last year.
+Only a few of the new light cruisers were able to carry out any gunnery exercises last year.
 The practices laid out for them this year parallel the destroyer exercises, except that the gun ranges are much greater.
 In order to familiarize the personnel with the director system, they will all fire Short Range Director Practice.
 They are also to carry out a mining practice.

-Submarines are handicapped in gun fire by the following conditions :-(a) Lack of range finding facilities. (b) Low spotting positions, and lack of good spotting glasses. (c) Poor gun platform. (d) Lack of training facilities such as check telescopes.
-The criticism has also been made that submarine personnel, as a whole, believe that good results are due more to luck, then to science and skill, and do not, therefore, give enough time and thought to the use of the gun.
-The following steps are being taken to overcome or lessen the foregoing defects. (a) The Bureau of Ordnance has developed a submarine range finder, and two are being manufactured for test purposes.
-If they prove satisfactory, all aubmarines will be equipped. (b) Small rangekeepers have been added to the allowance list of S type and later submarines. (c) Special watertight spotting glasses are being designed. (d) Spotting through periscopes will be given a trial.
-This requires improved communications between control room and gun. (e) Watertight night telescopes with checking eyepieces are being developed. (f) The Chief of Naval Operations has allowed each submarine ten rounds of ammunition to be used, as directed by each division commander, for the development of standard methods.
-It is hoped, in particular, that -34information will be obtained as to the best methods of fire control, and the condition of "trim" or "bouyancy"which will give the steadiest possible gun platform, and at the same time be safe".
+Submarines are handicapped in gun fire by the following conditions :-

+- (a) Lack of rangefinding facilities. - (b) Low spotting positions, and lack of good spotting glasses. - (c) Poor gun platform. - (d) Lack of training facilities such as check telescopes.

+The criticism has also been made that submarine personnel, as a whole, believe that good results are due more to luck, than to science and skill, and do not, therefore, give enough time and thought to the use of the gun.

+The following steps are being taken to overcome or lessen the foregoing defects.

+(a) The Bureau of Ordnance has developed a submarine range finder, and two are being manufactured for test purposes.
+If they prove satisfactory, all submarines will be equipped.

+(b) Small rangekeepers have been added to the allowance list of S type and later submarines.

+(c) Special watertight spotting glasses are being designed.

+(d) Spotting through periscopes will be given a trial.
+This requires improved communications between control room and gun.

+(e) Watertight night telescopes with checking eyepieces are being developed.

+(f) The Chief of Naval Operations has allowed each submarine ten rounds of ammunition to be used, as directed by each division commander, for the development of standard methods.
+It is hoped, in particular, that information will be obtained as to the best methods of fire control, and the condition of "trim" or "bouyancy"which will give the steadiest possible gun platform, and at the same time be"safe".
 A submarine in the light condition is extremely tender, and the kick of the gun gives it a heavy roll even in calm water.